tanelirautio/reittiopas/README.md

 ```
  'run.bat'
 ```
 This will start the built-in development web server in Flask.
-You can then open your favourite web browser and go to
+You can then open your favourite web browser and go to:

 ```
 localhost:5000